 This Week in Black History, Society, and Culture

-"This Week in Black History, Society, and Culture" is a weekly podcast produced by the Black and African Diaspora Forum United (BADFU) an interracial group of faculty at Monmouth University concerned about issues pertaining to the Black/African American experience.
-BADFU members will periodically interview scholars, authors, activists, and community leaders on matters related to the history, society, and culture of Black and African American communities in the United States (U.S.) and beyond.
+"This Week in Black History, Society, and Culture" is a monthly podcast produced by Dr. Hettie V. Williams Professor of History in the Department of History and Anthropology at Monmouth University.
+Williams is the author of several essays, articles, book chapters and the author/editor of seven books.
+Her research interests include African American intellectual and cultural history, women's history, and race/ethnic studies.
+She is also the former director of the Trotter Institute for the Study of Black Culture at UMass Boston.
+Williams periodically interviews scholars, authors, activists, and community leaders on matters related to the history, society, and culture of Black and African American communities in the United States (U.S.) and the world.
 These podcast episodes are on a variety of subjects including, but not limited to, higher education, economics, criminal justice, reparations, mental health, history, science, gender, popular culture, women, and politics.
-A new episode will be released weekly on Monday mornings from September to May during each academic term.
+A new episode will be released monthly on Monday mornings from September to May during each academic term.

 This Week in Black History, Society, and Culture